cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 If you see injected torrents show up with a `missing files` error, it is likely due to permissions or incorrect paths/mounts/volumes.
 The logs from qBittorrent will usually state the specific reason.

-### I am getting `0 torrents found` with qBittorrent and I set my `torrentDir`

-If you are using qBittorrent 4.6.x, 5.x, or later, and have the option to use `SQLite database` in the Advanced menu in preferences, you will not be able to do torrent based searches.
-To be compatible with `cross-seed` you will need to switch this to `fastresume` mode and restart qBittorrent.
-This will store actual torrent files in your BT_Backup folder. `cross-seed` depends on, and indexes, the torrent files for searching.

-We have no current ETA on integration with qBittorrent's `SQLite database` storage mode.

 ### I'm getting errors in cross-seed on hostingby.design seedbox